dcy2003/lambda-compliance/s3/ensure-versioning-enabled/README.md

 ### Prerequisites

   - Requires [Node.js](https://nodejs.org/) v6.10.2+ to run.
-  - Assumes you have the AWS CLI installed, credentials configured, and sufficient permissions assigned.
+  - Install AWS CLI, configure access keys, and grant sufficient permissions.
   - Be sure CloudTrail is enabled for the AWS account and region.

 ### Installation